JackAgren/drone_cones_project/low level design/frontend-design.md

 * Return to the dashboard page

-No requests are made to the backend.
+Requests made to the backend:

+* Marks order as delivered

 ### Order History

 The user can:

 * View their past orders
-* Select one to reorder (sends user to the checkout page)
+* Select one to reorder - add to cart
 * Return to the dashboard

 ## Drone Owner Pages
 ### Menu
-The drone owner will have options to move between the registration, activity, and payments pages.
+The drone owner will have options to move between the registration and payments pages.

 ### Drone Registration
 The drone owner can:

 * Register a new drone
-* Temporarily remove a drone from service
-* Permanently remove a drone from service

 Requests made to the backend:

 * Query drone data
     * Get drone ID, name
-* Change drone data
-    * Change drone status

-### Drone Activity
-The drone owner can:

-* View data for each drone registered

-Requests made to the backend:

-* Query drone data
+* Add a new drone
-    * Get deliveries
-    * Get status

 ### Earnings

 The drone owner can: